Leonardo-Boss/suckless-site/suckless.org/sucks.md

 Stuff that sucks
 ================
-See the [philosophy][http://suckless.org/philosophy] page abou4t what
-applies to this page.
+See the [philosophy](http://suckless.org/philosophy) page about what applies to this page.

 Libraries